Azure/config-driven-data-pipeline/README.md

             .start(serving_path+"/"+target)
 ```

-And pipeline config file need to be loaded, where teh file path is an input of the notebook, with “landing path” and “serving path”.
+And pipeline config file need to be loaded, where the file path is an input of the notebook, with “landing path” and “serving path”.
 As we use temporary view in staging zone and standardized zone, no need giving “staging path” and “standardized path”.

 ```python
 config_path = getArgument("config_path")